ocelot-inc/ocelotgui/README.txt

 Tarantool library, its code is embedded in ocelotgui.exe.</P>

 <P>You need the latest ocelotgui client.
-The Release 1.1.0 version is okay at the time of release, but some things might not be up to date.
+The Release 1.2.0 version is okay at the time of release, but some things might not be up to date.
-It is better to build it from source.
+It may be better to build it from source.
 Download from github.com/ocelot-inc/ocelotgui.</P>

 <P>Start the Tarantool server, and say:<br>